 In 2012, Philadelphia went 8-10 overall and earned the third seed for the CACC Tournament.
 Emily Ray, Caribeth Shappell, and Taylor Peltzer were named to the All-CACC first team, while defender Andrea Saracco was a second-team selection.
 Shappell and Saracco were selected to play in the IWLCA North-South Senior All-Star Game.
 In the classroom, the Rams posted a team GPA of 3.36, the third-best in Division II.

-The Rams went 11-7 overall and reached the championship game of the CACC Tournament and allowed Chis-Luca to earn the conference’s coach of the year award in 2011.
+The Rams went 11-7 overall and reached the championship game of the CACC Tournament during the 2011 season.
 Seven players represented Philadelphia on the all-CACC team, including Shappell being selected as the conference’s player of the year.

 The Rams enjoyed great success in Chis-Luca’s first season with the program.
 Philadelphia won the inaugural CACC championship and placed four players on the CACC All-Tournament team, including Shappell as the tournament MVP.
 Goalkeeper Katherine Sullivan was selected as the conference player of the year.

 Before arriving at Philadelphia University, Chis-Luca was the head boy’s lacrosse coach at Northern Burlington High School during the 2007 and 2008 seasons.
 The Greyhounds posted a 12-5 record in 2008—a 10-win improvement over the previous season—and won the division title.
 He also served as the head JV football coach and assistant varsity football coach at Northern Burlington from 2006 until 2008.

 In addition to being the Rams’ women’s lacrosse coach, Chis-Luca is a physical education teacher at the New Grange School in Princeton, N.J.
 He previously a physical education teacher at Northern Burlington and Ocean Avenue Elementary School.
 At Ocean Avenue, he was named the teacher of the year.